-In applying Scottish Government guidance on when restrictions can be changed, colleges, universities and student accommodation providers will consider a range of evidence on the progress of the pandemic in Scotland using the principles set out in and institutions’ commitment to fair work which was set in the context of the current crisis in a
+In applying Scottish Government guidance on when restrictions can be changed, colleges, universities and student accommodation providers will consider a range of evidence on the progress of the pandemic in Scotland using the principles set out in Coronavirus (COVID-19): Scotland's Strategic Framework as well as institutions’ commitment to fair work which was set in the context of the current crisis in a

 Colleges and universities have worked with their respective trades unions to agree a set of principles.
 In addition, universities in Scotland are committed to a set of principles which have been developed UK-wide and will be applied for the phases following emergence from lockdown.
 Read the principles agreed by colleges, universities and student accommodation providers.

 These principles complement, but do not supersede, the established mechanisms in place in colleges, universities and accommodation providers through health and safety committees to consult campus trade unions on matters relating to health, safety and wellbeing in the workplace.

 Additionally, in planning for the use of facilities, colleges and universities will consider and plan around:

 - the most up to date guidance on working from home and other public health measures

 - the number of learners and staff likely to be included in a space and how they can be accommodated as safely as possible

 - the circumstances of staff and students, including those with caring responsibilities, who are clinically vulnerable or who are self-isolating or under quarantine

 - that staff and student availability may also be affected by public transport availability and restrictions

 - mitigating measures that may be appropriate, with consideration that the most effective mitigations are 2m physical distancing and good hand hygiene